basnijholt/nijho.lt/content/post/agentic-coding/index.md

 ### 1,400 Commits, Rewritten in Minutes for $2.50

-Here's another "impossible without AI" story: I had 1,400 commits with terrible messages.
+Here's another "impossible without AI" story: I had 1,400 commits with terrible messages (in a not-yet-released and private project).

 Since I commit so frequently (using them as snapshots in feature branches), my commit messages were all over the place: